BeReal-Candidates/backend-go-test/README.md

 # test-backend
 ## BeReal technical test for backend interview

 This test should not take you more than 2 hours to complete.
 But note that this is not a fixed time constraint.
 You can spend more time if needed to polish your solution.
-We want to see high quality work, even if it takes 5 hours, rather than a low quality one made in 2 hours.
+We expect to see very high quality work, even if it takes 5 hours, rather than a low quality one made in 2 hours.

-Please do **not** fork your solution to a public repository and follow this guide to share your code, you have to do it **BEFORE** you code: [HOW_TO_SHARE_MY_CODE.md](./doc/HOW_TO_SHARE_MY_CODE.md)
+Please *DO NOT** fork your solution to a public repository and follow this guide to share your code, you have to do it **BEFORE** you code: [HOW_TO_SHARE_MY_CODE.md](./doc/HOW_TO_SHARE_MY_CODE.md)

+Describe in the [MY_SOLUTION.md](./doc/MY_SOLUTION.md) file what you want us to know about your work.

 ### The discovery feature